FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_SiteMinderIntegration/c_st_SiteMinderUserAuthentication/c_st_user_access_control.md

     "title": "User access control (authorization)",
     "linkTitle": "User access control (authorization)",
     "weight": "170"
-}Regardless of the type of client, access control is always performed by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, which uses SiteMinder rules to obtain the user’s read/write authority to a particular resource.
-The SSO portal cannot perform access control for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> resources.
+}Regardless of the type of client, access control is always performed by {{< SecureTransport/componentshortname  >}}, which uses SiteMinder rules to obtain the user’s read/write authority to a particular resource.
+The SSO portal cannot perform access control for {{< SecureTransport/componentshortname  >}} resources.

-After a user is authenticated, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> sends an authorization request to SiteMinder to determine whether the user has read/write access to the requested resource.
-If SiteMinder grants the appropriate access level, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> proceeds with the file operation.
+After a user is authenticated, {{< SecureTransport/componentshortname  >}} sends an authorization request to SiteMinder to determine whether the user has read/write access to the requested resource.
+If SiteMinder grants the appropriate access level, {{< SecureTransport/componentshortname  >}} proceeds with the file operation.

 > **Note:**
 >